ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--machine-type <em>&lt;machine_type&gt;</em></code></td>
-    <td>Specify the machine type that you chose in step 5.</td>
+    <td>Specify the flavor that you chose in step 5.</td>
     </tr>
     <tr>
     <td><code>--hardware <em>&lt;shared_or_dedicated&gt;</em></code></td>
     <td>Specify with the level of hardware isolation for your worker node.
 Use dedicated to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
 The default is shared.
 This value is optional for VM standard clusters.
-For bare metal machine types, specify `dedicated`.</td>
+For bare metal flavors, specify `dedicated`.</td>
     </tr>
     <tr>
     <td><code>--public-vlan <em>&lt;public_vlan_id&gt;</em></code></td>